truongluan998/chatgpt/README.md

 ## Conclusion

-This is a safe project, no code leaks are allowed.

 Thank you to everyone who has worked hard to contribute to the project, and Mr. Son for his enthusiastic support and guidance.

 Thank you.